stiglers-eponym/BeamerPresenter/README.md

 * `qt5-default`
 * `qtmultimedia5-dev`
 * `libqt5multimedia5-plugins` (optional, for showing videos)
-* Note: ubuntu's Qt 5 package does not have native markdown support.
-Therefore, also BeamerPresenter will not be able to interpret markdown in ubuntu.

 For poppler (optional, see [below](https://github.com/stiglers-eponym/BeamerPresenter#build)):
 * `libpoppler-qt5-dev`: version 0.86.1 is tested.
 Versions below 0.70 are explicitly not supported, problems with newer versions might be fixed if reported in an issue on github.